bitovi/hatchify/doc/next-steps/customizing-your-list.md

   sortable={true}
   ```

   It defaults to `true` as long as your `field` prop specifies a valid field on your record, so in this case it's redundant to include it--we just did so for demonstration purposes.

-An example use case for setting `sortable` to `false` would be if you wanted to handle the sorting UI yourself through the `renderHeaderValue` prop.
+  Note that if you set `sortable` to `true` on a column with an invalid `field` prop, the default column sorting UI will display but using it will send an invalid network request (because the request won't contain a valid field to sort by).

 **Note**: You may have noticed that the column for the `id` field is missing.
 Hatchify hides it by default, but you can change this behavior by updating your schema to `id: uuid({ primary: true })`.